example42/example42.github.io/_drafts/2017-09-18-when-to-place-data-in-hiera.md

       - 'admin'
       - 'backup'

-example42 wished everybody fun and success with Puppet and hiera.
+example42 wishes everybody fun and success with Puppet and hiera.

 Martin Alfke